dankorotenko/dankorotenko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on myself
+- 🔭 I’m currently working in Ex2Team
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript and Solidity
 - 📫 How to reach me: work.korotenko@gmail.com